glc-biorad/CDP2p0/README.md

 - test why reader can't connect for unit C
 - add fastapi code to this repo
 - add heating control to heater/shaker GUI
+- add the pre-amp thermocycler to the thermocycle portion of the gui